grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/03 Fine tuning OS.md

 This message means that the network resource limit has been reached, which will prevent k6 from creating new connections, thus altering the test result.
 In some cases this may be desired, to measure overall system performance, for example, but in most cases this will be a bottleneck towards testing the HTTP server and web application itself.

-Below we will look at ways to increase this resource limit, and allow k6 to run tests with hundreds or thousands of concurrent VUs from a single system.
+The next sections describe ways to increase this resource limit, and allow k6 to run tests with hundreds or thousands of concurrent VUs from a single system.

-**Limit types**
+### Viewing limits configuration

 Unix systems have two types of resource limits:

-- hard limits: these are the absolute maximum allowed for each user, and can only be configured by the root user.
+- **Hard limits.** The absolute maximum allowed for each user, and can be configured only by the root user.
-- soft limits: these can be configured by each user, but cannot be above the hard limit setting.
+- **Soft limits.** These can be configured by each user, but cannot be above the hard limit setting.

-### Viewing limits configuration
+### Linux

-**> Linux**

 On GNU/Linux, you can see the configured limits with the ulimit command.